OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/many_groups/many_groups.md

-# How can I efficiently create many groups?
+# How can I efficiently create many groups at once?

 ??? abstract "Objectives and content of this instruction"